ravsahebdev/productivity-dashboard/README.md

 # 🙏 Acknowledgements

-This project was built as part of my JavaScript learning journey.
+This project was developed as part of my learning journey through the **Sheryians Coding School – Cohort 3.0** curriculum.

 Special thanks to:

-- **Sheryians Coding School** — for providing high-quality web development learning resources.
+- **Sheryians Coding School** — for designing a structured, project-based curriculum that emphasizes practical web development skills.
-- **@devendra.codes** — for guidance and practical assignments that helped strengthen JavaScript concepts.
+- **@devendra.codes** — for mentorship, assignment guidance, and hands-on JavaScript learning.

+The implementation, code structure, and project customization in this repository were completed as part of my learning journey.

 ---